You and Your CourseOpportunities

 - Online nomination forms must be completed for each individual submission.

 - Works may be submitted by authors, publishers, literary agents or interested third parties.
-People or organisations nominating works on behalf of an author are responsible for gaining the author's consent prior to nomination.
+People or organizations nominating works on behalf of an author are responsible for gaining the author's consent prior to nomination.

 - The person listed as the "submitter" for the nomination will be the contact person about that nomination.
 Except in the case of the nomination being shortlisted, in which case the author will also be included in any correspondence.